Since 2012, the number of overdose deaths in Victoria involving pharmaceutical medicines has exceeded the road toll.

 Click here for more information and to access the online training.

-Murray PHN offers a range of training opportunities throughout the year on various topics including Safer Opioid Prescribing in General Practice, as well as group training on SafeScript to be scheduled in 2019.
+Murray PHN offers a range of training opportunities throughout the year on various topics including Safer Opioid Prescribing in General Practice.
 Click here to view the Events calendar.